watmin/cogere/README.md

                     Requires -r|--reason
   --add-host      Creates new host entry and keys remote host.
                     Requires --hostname, --ipaddr.
+Optionally --username
-Optionally --username --del-host      Removes host entry and remove key from remote host Requires --hostname
+                    Optionally can use --default-key to connect using default SSH key rather than password authentication --del-host      Removes host entry and remove key from remote host Requires --hostname
   --rekey-hosts   Creates new SSH key, removes old SSH key and installs